TonyLau0524/SQL_Project/README.md

     group by rating
     order by count(*) desc

-This query retrieved which the film rating is the most in the film .
+This query retrieved which the film rating is the most in all the film that DVD rental has.

 **Query_03: Top customer in rental**